 Trice showed great artistic abilities as a small child growing up in Arab and received private art lessons from artists in Guntersville, Cullman and Birmingham.
 He has won awards at both the state and national levels.
 At Birmingham Southern College, he studied under Raymond McMahon.
 He was a Technical Illustrator at the US Army Missile Command before retiring to devote full time to painting in his backyard studio.
 His paintings grace homes throughout the state and many homes here in Huntsville.

-Date: 1988Rights: Reproduced from "Twickenham Tables" published by the Twickenham Historic Preservation District Association, Inc., 1988, with the permission of THPDA and the artist.
+Date: 1978Rights: Reproduced from "Twickenham Receipts and Sketches" published by the Twickenham Historic Preservation District Association, Inc., 1978, with the permission of THPDA and the artist.